Treer/cloudlands/README.md

 This can be run with or without a normal terrain mapgen, allowing pure skylands or an exotic addition to the landscape.

-Configurable settings include the altitude islands appear, and the ability to restrict the areas they spawn.
+Many Configurable settings, including the altitude islands appear, and the ability to restrict the areas they spawn.

 It's a single file with no hard dependencies for easy integration into modpacks or games, e.g. as an exotic biome.